-- the original lease agreement expired and you did not negotiate another one with the management company
+- The original lease agreement expired, and you did not negotiate another one with the management company.

-- you changed the way you used the apartment.
-For example, you or a member of your family moved into the apartment
+- You changed the way you used the apartment.
+For example, you or a member of your family moved into the apartment.

-- you rented it yourself to tenants.
+- You rented it out yourself to tenants for long-term rental.

-In 2012, Bill and Marie bought an apartment as an investment.
+In 2021, Bill and Marie bought an apartment as an investment.
 The apartment was leased to a management company and was zero-rated as a going concern.

 Bill and Marie signed a lease setting out conditions of use with the management company.
 They also signed some papers relating to GST.

 When the lease ended, they decided to sell their apartment rather than negotiate another lease with the management company.
 Their daughter moved in on a casual basis while the apartment was on the market.

 They accepted an offer of $455,000.
 This covered their mortgage, real estate fees and other expenses, and gave them a $40,000 profit.

 When Bill and Marie told their accountant about the sale, they were shocked to find they had a GST bill of $59,347.83 (the GST component of the sale price, which included GST at 15%).

 GST needed to be paid because the apartment was no longer a going concern.
 The lease had ended and there'd been a change in the apartment's use.